awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 ### 1. Include the SDK

-Add the following dependency to your `app` module's `build.gradle` file.
+Add the Clickstream SDK dependency to your `app` module's `build.gradle` file, for example:

 ```groovy
 dependencies {